fonol/anki-search-inside-add-card/config.md

 If you, for some reason, don't want the index to be rebuilt under any circumstances on startup, set this to true.

 ### shortcuts.xyz
 Shortcuts for some different functions.
-If you change these, maybe check for existing shortcuts in the editor before.
+If you change these, check for possible conflicts with existing shortcuts in the editor before.

+### pdf.highlights.use_alt_render
+For some reason, the highlights are not displaying correctly on some environments.
+Until the issue is found, you can set this option to true, which will make the PDF reader use an alternative way of displaying the highlights (might not look as good as the default mode).